alex-pt01/The-Role-of-Facial-Emotions-in-Usability-Evaluation/README.md

   - **Read Tasks-Based Usability Testing (REQ-12.2.2):** For all tasks-based usability testing of a given usability test pre-selected by the user, the system must display the information of each task in a readable format, whether the usability evaluation of the task has already taken place and a button to evaluate the usability of the task in order to start the evaluation together with all team members.
   - **Evaluate Task-Based Usability Testing (REQ-12.2.3):** The system must present in a readable format a list of usability smells with the option to select them, a field to write notes, and a checkbox to mention if the task has already been evaluated.

+### Emotinality non-functional requirements

+- **Performance:** The system must demonstrate efficient performance by ensuring fast loading times, with pages loading within a maximum of 3 seconds.
+- **Availability:** The system should maintain a high level of availability, ensuring uninterrupted access to users.
+Scheduled maintenance activities and system downtime should be carefully planned and minimized to minimize disruptions to user accessibility.
+- **Security:** The system should be secure, with measures to protect user data and prevent unauthorized access or attacks, such as SSL encryption.
+- **Usability:** The system should prioritize usability, providing a user-friendly experience for individuals with varying levels of technical proficiency.
+It should feature an intuitive and well-organized interface, ensuring ease of navigation and smooth user interaction.